 Green infrastructure is a term for elements that capture, filter, and infiltrate stormwater.
 Green infrastructure that can be installed in streets and public right-of-way includes pervious pavement, which allows water to flow through an otherwise impermeable surface, and bioretention planters, which capture water runoff from impermeable surfaces.
-Street trees and vegetation in bioswales intercept and filter stormwater, and provide shade and evaporative cooling.
 Green infrastructure also helps enhance multi-modal safety and accessibility when it is used as a buffer between automobile, bicycle, and/or pedestrian travelways, achieving both environmental and mobility goals.